 How can I help or become a Precinct Chair?

 The poet John Donne famously said "No man is an island."
 This is especially true when it comes to political activism.
 First, check if your voting precinct has a Chair by scrolling down to your precinct number below.
 If you're unsure of your voting precinct, you can look it up here.
 Next, contact your Precinct Chair at the contact information or the Dallas County Democratic Party at 214-821-8331.

-If your precinct does not currently have a Precinct Chair, you can apply to be one by submitting this application.
+If your precinct does not currently have a Precinct Chair, you can apply to be one by submitting this application, via email or mail to our HQ.
 The DCDP County Chair may appoint persons to fill vacancies.
 Those appointments must then be approved by the Executive Committee at their quarterly meeting.

 If your precinct does have a current precinct chair and you want to become the chair, you must file to be on the primary ballot.
 The voters in the Democratic Primary elect Precinct Chairs for a two year term, which starts after the Primary Runoff in even years.

 You may place your name on the ballot for Precinct Chair in the next Democratic Primary by submitting the official state filing form.
 The filing form may be downloaded and printed from the Secretary of State's Election Division.
 Be sure to insert the word "Precinct" before "Chair", and, of course, "Democratic" before "Primary".
 The window to file is open every odd year September through December.